 We have become more and more urbanized over the past few decades, and we started to behave, interact and eat differently than we used to.

-Plus, the fact we spend less time outdoors, in the nature than ever before can actually do us more harm than good, from some points of view.
+Plus, the fact we spend less time outdoors, in nature than ever before can actually do us more harm than good, from some points of view.

 Some microorganisms that are present in the environment, such as dirt or soil bacteria, may be harmless and can actually be beneficial for our immune system by strengthening it and making it better at fighting off allergens, pollen and other particulates.